cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Introducing a new command to test
 =================================
-Tests are systematically carried out on all the command lines that start with the symbol $$.
+In this documentation you will find three types of command lines some of which are up and running on the examples files.
+Whenever adding a new command, input files must be added to the repository directory ./examples/.
+New commands can be also be built using the existing files, or they can depend on files newly added to the repository.
+Here are the three types of command lines you will fine in the documentation:

+- **$$: t_coffee...**
+Corresponds to all command that will be tested systematically in a programmatic manner.
 Other command lines starting with different symbols are not checked.
-The two other types of command lines identifiers are:

-- **$#: t_coffee**
+- **$#: t_coffee...**
-For a command that could be tested but will not be, either for the sake of time or because it is currently unstable.
+Corresponds to a command that could be tested but will not be, either for the sake of time or because it is currently unstable.
 When a new release needs to be urgently made available because of a critical fix, it is advisable to comment out this way non critical command lines failing the test.

-- **##: t_coffee**
+- **##: t_coffee...**
 These commands are never tested, either because they contain system dependant information or non programmatic information.

-Whenever adding a new command, input files must be added to the repository directory ./examples/.
-New commands can be also be built using the existing files, or they can depend on files newly added to the repository.

 Checking the documentation
 ==========================